Research & Insights / Building Racial Equity into Grantmaking

 Through our grantmaking, we hope to learn alongside our partners and communities who inspire us to drive toward racial equity and justice.
 There is much to do in the work ahead but we look forward to the learning we can do with peers and partners.

-Derek Lin is the Manager of Communications and Programs at EdVestors.
+Derek Lin was the Manager of Communications and Programs at EdVestors.